 What is the average shot distance when hunting Cape Buffalo?
 Since they usually live in such thick brush, and since we make every effort to get as close to the buffalo as possible before shooting, most of our shots when hunting Cape Buffalo are at very short range.
 Virtually all of shots are at ranges less than 100 yards, with the majority being taken at 50-75 yards.

 What methods do you use when hunting Cape Buffalo?
-We only hunt Cape Buffalo on foot, via walk and stalk.
+We hunt Cape Buffalo on foot by tracking buffalo from water sources or via spot-and-stalk.
+While we sometimes use vehicles to locate tracks from where buffalo have crossed the road, you’ll leave the vehicle to follow the buffalo on foot once you find suitable tracks.
 For best odds of success, hunters should be in good physical condition and capable of walking 3-5 miles each day.